matthew-dong-dev/ICS-research/dev-notes/data-notes.md

 1. Raw EDW data --> hashing & preprocessing by `refresh.py`, which generates the master lookup_dict & generates a timestamped directory in UCB2/edw_data
     - what are each of the individual dirs?: apr  classAPI  flat  hashed  logs  model  pickle
     - lookup tables + pickles & working files to run service sourced through `env.json` which is loaded through `scripts/refresh/global_vars.py`)
-    - some flat files here are just copied over like abrev.tsv
+    - some flat files here are just copied over like abbrev.tsv
     - your search.pkl would not be here because that's only produced when models retrain pipeline is run.
     - data pipeline --> models retrain --> restart service to get updated search file
-1. Runs Models-Askoski `retrain.sh` -
+1. Runs Models-Askoski `retrain.sh`

 ### what does debugging usually involve?